mawenbao/niu-x2-sidebar/README.md

 *  Pygments theme support.
 *  Categories shown in a dropdown list.
 *  Category aliases, which should be useful when you set `USE_FOLDER_AS_CATEGORY` to `True`.
-*  Custom dropdown menu, footer links and footer icons through pelican configuration with font-awesome icons.
+*  Custom dropdown menu, footer links and footer icons through pelican configuration with custom icons.
 *  Translations through pelican configuration.
 *  Lazy load images with the jquery.lazy.load plugin.
 (You have to manually set `NIUX2_LAZY_LOAD` as True)
 *  A toolbar.